Netherlands in the Eurovision Song Contest 2011: Artist selection

-Following Sieneke' failure to qualify to the final in 2010 with the song "Ik ben verliefd (Sha-la-lie)", the Dutch broadcaster internally selected the artist for the Eurovision Song Contest 2011.
+Following Sieneke' failure to qualify to the final in 2010 with the song "Ik ben verliefd (Sha-la-lie)", TROS internally selected the artist for the Eurovision Song Contest 2011.
 On 14 July 2010, radio DJ Giel Beelen claimed that TROS had selected the band 3JS to represent the Netherlands at the 2011 contest.
 3JS was confirmed as the Dutch entrant on 15 July 2010 during the Radio 2 programme Gouden Uren, hosted by Daniël Dekker.
 During the programme, it was revealed that their Eurovision song would be selected through the national final Nationaal Songfestival 2011.

 Nationaal Songfestival 2011

 Five songs, all written by 3JS members Jan Dulles, Jaap Kwakman and Jaap de Witte, were submitted by the band for the competition and announced on 16 December 2010 during the Stadsradio Breda programme Eurovisie FM, hosted by Frank Mol.
 The final took place on 30 January 2011 at the Studio 21 in Hilversum, hosted by Yolanthe Sneijder-Cabau and was broadcast on Nederland 1 as well as streamed online via the official Eurovision Song Contest website eurovision.tv.'
 All five competing songs were performed by 3JS and the winning song, "Je vecht nooit alleen", was selected by the 50/50 combination of a public televote and the votes of a five-member jury.
 The jury panel consisted of 2009 Dutch Eurovision entrant (as part of De Toppers) René Froger, producer Eric van Tijn, radio DJs Daniël Dekker and Annemieke Schollaardt, and 2008 Dutch Eurovision entrant Hind Laroussi.
 In addition to the performances of the competing songs, the show featured guest performances by past Dutch Eurovision entrants Anneke Grönloh (1964), Ben Cramer (1973), Marga Bult (1987), Justine Pelmelay (1989), Marlayne (1999), Esther Hart (2003) and Sieneke (2010).
 The national final was watched by 2.245 million viewers in the Netherlands with a market share of 30.9%.